 Covered California and Contractor must send a termination transaction to the other party within ten (10) business days of any individual Enrollee termination.

-Contractor shall request termination of an enrollee for fraud or misrepresentation through the Carrier Referral Process (posted on the Contractor’s extranet website provided by Covered California (Data Home, Contractor’s folder, Fraud Referral folder)) and provide Covered California with supporting documentation for each request to terminate.
+Contractor shall request termination of an enrollee for fraud or misrepresentation through the Carrier Referral Process (posted on the Contractor’s extranet website provided by Covered California (Hub page, Contractor’s subsite, Data Integrity Files, Fraud Referral, Fraud Referral Rev. folder)) and provide Covered California with supporting documentation for each request to terminate.
 Contractor may not terminate for fraud or misrepresentation without prior approval from Covered California.

 2.2.5 Notice to Provider Regarding Enrollee’s Grace Period Status